matinbavardi/matinbavardi/README.md

 * [Texi](https://playtext.ca/texi)
 * [Café Planck](https://cafeplanck.com/)

-## My Classroom Resources
-Over a 40-year period, approximately 35,000 pages of educational notes were prepared by Matin in English, French, and Persian.
-These resources were provided to students and served as the foundation of his pedagogical approach for many years.
-The writings are divided into two main sections: [Mathematics]([https://playtext.ca/texi](https://github.com/matinbavardi/cafeplanck?tab=readme-ov-file#mathematics)) and [Physics]([https://playtext.ca/texi](https://github.com/matinbavardi/cafeplanck?tab=readme-ov-file#physics)).

 ## Current Focus: Texi
 As the developer of [Texi](https://playtext.ca/texi), Matin has dedicated over a decade to engineering a unified platform that fundamentally transforms how we interact with plain-text.